 Defined benefit obligation is calculated based on actuarial assumptions, such as the discount rate, the retirement rate, the lump-sum payment selection rate, and the mortality rate.
 The period of discount is determined based on the period to the date on which future annual benefits are expected to be paid.
 Discount rates are determined by reference to market yields consistent with the period of discount on high quality corporate bonds at the end of this fiscal year.
-The balance of net defined benefit liabilities as of March 31, 2023 is \$153,821 million.
+The balance of net defined benefit assets and the balance of net defined benefit liabilities as of March 31, 2025 are \$669,575 million and \$143,676 million, respectively.